HypothesisWorks/hypothesis/CONTRIBUTING.rst

 * Write about Hypothesis
 * Build libraries and tools on top of Hypothesis outside the main repo

-Of, if you're OK with the pull request but don't feel quite ready to touch the code, you can always help to improve the documentation.
+Or, if you're OK with the pull request but don't feel quite ready to touch the code, you can always help to improve the documentation.
 Spot a tyop?
 Fix it up and send me a pull request!

 If you need any help with any of these, get in touch and I'll be extremely happy to provide it.